Racism in Italy: Racial laws

-The anti-Semitic metamorphosis of Fascism reached its culmination when the racial laws were imposed on Jews on 18 September 1938.
+The antisemitic metamorphosis of Fascism reached its culmination when the racial laws were imposed on Jews on 18 September 1938.
 Although they did not directly threaten Jewish lives, these laws excluded Jews from public education, the military and the government, and they also made it practically impossible for Jews to engage in most economic activities.
 Jews could not hire non-Jews.
 Marriages between Jews and non-Jews were also prohibited.
 Not all Italian Fascists supported discrimination: while the pro-German, anti-Jewish Roberto Farinacci and Giovanni Preziosi strongly pushed for them, Italo Balbo and Dino Grandi strongly opposed the Racial Laws.
-Balbo, in particular, regarded antisemitism as having nothing to do with fascism and staunchly opposed the antisemitic laws.
+Balbo regarded antisemitism as having nothing to do with fascism, and asked Mussolini to mitigate somewhat the effect of the laws on Libyan Jews, not out of sympathy for he argued that the Jews were 'already dead' as a people, but rather because their presence there was advantageous to Italy's Libyan colony.

 Fascist racism also impacted French, German, and Slavic minorities, the most notable manifestations of it were the Italian Fascist government's attempts to fully Italianize the Balkans' territories that were annexed after World War I.

 World War II

 During World War II, Italians engaged in ethnic cleansing.
 In the summer and autumn of 1942, as many as 65,000 Italian soldiers destroyed several areas of occupied Slovenia.
 Many areas were left almost depopulated after the killing and arrest of the residents.
 Between 1941 and the Grand Council's deposing of Benito Mussolini on 25 July 1943, 25,000 Slovenians (roughly 8% of the population in the Ljubljana area) were put in Italian detention camps.

 In order to close Italian borders to all refugees and to expel illegal Jewish immigrants, Italian authorities complied with German requests to deport Jews in the occupied Balkans and French territories.

 A pivotal event of the Jewish persecution in Italy during the war was the so-called razzia, or roundup of October 1943, in Rome.
 On the morning of 16 October 1943, German troops arrested as many as 1259 Jews for deportation to Nazi concentration camps.
 The Vatican, convents, monasteries and other Catholic homes and institutions had taken pre-emptive actions days prior to hide Jews, resulting in over four thousand escaping deportation.

 Mussolini also played upon long-standing racist attitudes against Sicilians, enacting a number of laws and measures directed at anyone born in Sicily/of Sicilian descent.
-Regarding the treatment of Sicilians under Mussolini's regime, Count Ciano, Mussolini's son-in-law, wrote in his diaries on 4 October 1941: "The internal situation – coming apart in various places – is becoming grave in Sicily...So, then is it worse to be Sicilian than to be Jewish?".
+Regarding the treatment of Sicilians under Mussolini's regime, Count Ciano, Mussolini's son-in-law, wrote in his diaries on 4 October 1941: "The internal situation – coming apart in various places – is becoming grave in Sicily. ...
+So, then is it worse to be Sicilian than to be Jewish?".